dkeppens/PieHelper/README.md

 	- selecting one integrated application to start by default on system boot
 	- managing which TTY is allocated to each application

-* Developed exclusively with ksh93 and bash, no other prerequisites exist except for the following assumptions :
+* Developed exclusively with bash, no other prerequisites exist except for the following assumptions :

 	- systemd as a service management facility
-	- presence of a /proc filesystem
+	- presence of a /proc and /sys filesystem
 	- either apt or pacman as a package management utility

-* Compatibility should be out-of-the-box for Pi-based Raspbian, Noobs, and Ubuntu linux distributions
+* Note that PieHelper is NOT compatible with any kind of of login manager since graphical environments are only supported through the use of xinit

-  Currently however, only the official Raspbian distro has been tested
+* Compatibility should be out-of-the-box for Pi-based Raspbian, Noobs, and Ubuntu linux distributions Currently however, only the official Raspbian distro has been tested

 * Feedback, bug reports and feature requests can be reported on the official github repository